HamedSiasi/go-router-server/readme.md

 * Show the collections in a database: show collections.
 * Display the contents of a collection (e.g. users) after "use"ing the relevant database: db.users.find().
 * Remove the an entire collection (e.g. users) after "use"ing the relevant database: db.users.remove({}).

+Mongo is not SQL, everything is coded as json.
+It's quite logical, just a bit more programming-oriented and verbose than SQL.
+Go look at their website for how to code queries etc.